TSO-AG/OpenFrontend.Framework/site/content/getting-started/javascript-api.md

   loadForElements(document.querySelectorAll('[data-of-ticker]'), () => import(/* webpackChunkName: "open-frontend-ticker" */ 'openfrontend-framework/js/components/ticker'), 'initMultiple')
 });

-// Provide an API that allows to initialize and/or use components in a custom code window.openFrontend = {
+// Provide an API that allows to initialize and/or use components in a custom code (optional) window.openFrontend = {
   get Ticker() {
     return new Promise(resolve => import(/* webpackChunkName: "open-frontend-ticker" */ 'openfrontend-framework/js/components/ticker').then(v => resolve(v.default)))